Peptide Fox

 The Fat-Burning Chain

 Fat burning is not one step.
-It is a chain, and every link must be present:
+It is a chain, and each link matters:

 1. Retatrutide → releases fat from storage (mobilization)